-Chevrolet VIN numbers are stamped behind the windshield on the driver's side of the window.
-If you look at the lower corner of the windshield you will see the VIN number.
-Example: 2GCRCPEC5K1140241
+Chevrolet VINs are stamped behind the windshield on the driver’s side.
+If you look at the lower corner of the windshield, you will see the VIN.
+Example:2GCRCPEC5K1140241

 Driver’s Door Jamb

-Open the driver's door and locate the sticker that has the VIN number.
+Open the driver’s door and locate the sticker that has the VIN.
 This sticker will also have the production month and year of your Chevrolet.

 The VIN will typically be located near the strut tower or firewall.
 The locations can vary between models.
 If you can’t find the VIN in the engine bay, look in the passenger’s footwell and the trunk area.

 - The first three digits of the VIN represent the World Manufacturer Identifier (WMI).
 These digits identify the vehicle’s manufacturer, in this case, “1G1” for Chevrolet passenger cars.

 - The fourth through eighth digits of the VIN represents the vehicle attributes such as the model, body style, engine type, and so on.
 These digits vary depending on the specific model of the vehicle.

 - The ninth digit of the VIN is a check digit used to verify the accuracy of the VIN.

 - The tenth digit represents the model year of the vehicle.

 - The eleventh digit identifies the plant where the vehicle was manufactured.